themepark-dev/theme.park/CSS/addons/organizr/glass/README.md

 ***

+### NOTE
-**NOTE:** `Firefox: From version 70: this feature is behind the layout.css.backdrop-filter.enabled preference (needs to be set to true).
+**Firefox:** `From version 70: this feature is behind the layout.css.backdrop-filter.enabled preference (needs to be set to true).
 To change preferences in Firefox, visit about:config.`

 ## Full